ImFlog/schema-registry-plugin/README.md

 * `clientConfig` is a map of configuration properties for the Schema Registry client.
   This is an optional parameter.
 All values from the [Confluent Schema Registry client configuration](https://docs.confluent.io/platform/current/schema-registry/sr-client-configs.html) are supported.
+* `clientHeadersConfig` is a map of HTTP headers to add to the Schema Registry client requests.
+  This is an optional parameter.

 ### Download schemas